-Madison Mayor Bob Conley previously stated it would be nearly impossible for a medical cannabis dispensary to survive financially without recreational sales as well.
+Madison Mayor Bob Conley previously stated it would be nearly impossible for a medical cannabis dispensary to survive financially without weed sales as well.

 Medical Cannabis Debate

-Lefty Grimes was there to voice his opinion and met with “snickers” and “ignorance” from residents in favor of the ban.
+Lefty Grimes was there to voice his opinion and met with “snickers” and “ignorance” from citizens in favor of the ban.

 Baked by the River dispensary owner Jesse Marie Villars of Lambertville in Hunterdon County asked for a “moment of silence” for friends and Madison residents that died from the opioid epidemic.
 She was told immediately to state her name instead and to sit down if she didn’t.

-Villars expressed concerns about the stigma described by Madison residents who said medical cannabis would be harmful to children and an uprising of crime in the area.
+Villars shared concerns about the stigma described by Madison residents who said medical cannabis would be harmful to children and an increase of crime in the area.
 She stated that usage by youth does not increase.
 Instead, it declines due to dispensaries requiring proof of age.

 Local Madison Oppositon

-The opposing side discussed the alleged increased risk of teen substance abuse if medical cannabis were allowed.
+The other side discussed the alleged increased risk of teen substance abuse if medical cannabis were allowed.
 There were not many other facts behind their reasoning.
-They resorted to saying there “are many risks behind it, so don’t allow it in Madison.”
+They said there “are many risks behind it, so don’t allow it in Madison.”
 They also argued that people there in favor of medical cannabis in Madison “were not residents of the town.”

-A resident in favor of the ban stated that they could drive eight miles away to a medical cannabis dispensary.
+A resident in favor of the ban stated that they could drive eight miles away to a medical pot dispensary.

 That was not enough for Lefty.
 He is a disabled wheelchair activist who does not have that privilege like other disabled people.
 They cannot easily hop in a car to get the medicine they need.